AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

 3. **Push** your branch and open a pull request on GitHub.

-4. Include **screenshots or schema output** in your pull request if your changes affect parsing or visualization (e.g., new schema fields or diagram updates).
+4. Include **screenshots or schema output** in your pull request if your changes affect the schema structure or visualization (e.g., new schema fields or diagram updates).

 ## Testing your Changes

-`react-diagram-schema` includes an automated test suite powered by [Jest](https://jestjs.io/)
+`react-diagram-schema` includes an automated test suite powered by [Jest](https://jestjs.io/).

 **Running the tests**